 - risks of anesthesia

 Now, if your pain doesn’t improve with physical therapy, a knee compression sleeve, and certain supplements, then, in the right setting and after the failure of non-surgical treatments a knee replacement might prove to be your best option.
 But you may have a few years left with your knee, and since a knee replacement only lasts so long, the longer you have your own knee, the better the chances are that you will only need one knee replacement in your lifetime.

 Knee replacement surgery alternatives:

 There are many well proven alternatives to knee replacement surgery.
-Some are simple, so more complex or invasive.
+Some are simple, some are more complex or invasive.